mbari-github/MyCityDigitalTwin/README.md

 3. Once the *xodr* file is obtained, it's highly recommeded to double-check the result.
 There are 2 simple ways:
-    - Use the validateXML.py script in UTILS, and it could eventually find errors in the syntax of the file (there are simbols that are not critically damaging in a *osm* file, but they are in the *xodr*, e.g. &)
+    - Use the validateXML.py script in UTILS, and it could eventually find errors in the syntax of the file (there are simbols that are not critically damaging in a *osm* file, but they are in the *xodr*, e.g. "&")
     - Use [odrviewer](https://odrviewer.io/), a software that let the user see a 3D version of the generated *xodr* file.
 From that web page, it's possible to reach the github page of the creator.
+   If the *xodr* file is well formatted, there are 2 ways to procede: you can already do the **CARLA** simulation with just the road network (skip to step #NUMERO) or you can already build the city's
+   buildings.

+4.SPIEGAZIONE DI BLENDER E DI UE4 EDITOR

+5. Once you are done with this **CARLA**-side creation phase, we need to focus on the **sumo**-side.